albertodebortoli/rubiks-cube-solution/README.md

 Algorithm:

-* put the former pivot face up (in the example pivot face goes from red to white): simply rotate the cube to change the pivot face, no moves are needed;
+* put the former *pivot face* face up (in the example *pivot face* goes from red to white): simply rotate the cube to change the *pivot face*, no moves are needed;

-* apply *comboColors_right* (or the symmetric one *comboColors_left*) as long as the angles have 0 weights.
+* apply *comboColors_right* (or the symmetric one *comboColors_left*) as long as the angles have weights equal to 0.

 *comboColors_right* and *comboColors_left* are symmetric, both keep an angle unaltered and increase or decrease the weight of the other 3 angles by 1 (from 1right to 1left or from 1left to 1right).

-This is tough, let's practice it.
+This is tough, keep practicing it.

-### 5. Fix remaining edged rotating them clockwise or counterclockwise 3 by 3
+### 5. Fix the remaining edges

-At this point only the edge are to put in place.
-We are going to do it 3 by 3 clockwise or counterclockwise.
-8b-4b-2b, 2g-6g-8g, 4o-2o-6o.
-We can reach that using combinations of both *comboColors_right* and *comboColors_left*.
+At this point only the edges need to be placed in the correct positions.
+We are going to do it moving the edges 3 by 3 clockwise or counterclockwise.
+We will use combinations of both *comboColors_right* and *comboColors_left*.

 Example:
 Given a solved face, rotating 8b-4b-2b, the starting pivot will be as in *fig. 2*.